Channel Conflict: 5 Causes to Look Out For

 The moment you no longer share the same goals with your partners, there is bound to be a channel conflict.
 Imagine if each dog in a dog sled team pulled in different directions—they likely wouldn't go anywhere at all.
 The same is true of partner programs.

-This problem often occurs because the strategy one partner may engage in may be different from that of another partner.
-While incompatible goals are one of the most common causes of conflict amongst organizational partners, it is also one of the easiest to resolve.
+This problem often occurs because one partner's strategy may be different from that of another partner.
+While incompatible goals are one of the most common causes of conflict among organizational partners, they are also one of the easiest to resolve.

 When partners in an organization do not have the same goals, they orient their work in different directions.

-For example, a reseller partner may want to increase the product's price to bring more revenue.
-But on the other hand, you, as a business owner, may want to focus more on an affordable and fair price with repetitive purchases.
+For example, a reseller partner may want to increase the product's price to generate more revenue.
+On the other hand, you, as a business owner, may want to focus more on an affordable and fair price with repetitive purchases.
 While both goals benefit the software, the mode of execution clashes.

 2. Lack of Communication Between Partners